react-bootstrap-table/react-bootstrap-table2/docs/row-selection.md

 ### <a name='headerColumnStyle'>selectRow.headerColumnStyle - [Object | Function]</a>
-A way to custome the selection header cell. `headerColumnStyle` not only accept a simple style object but also a callback function for more flexible customization:
+A way to customize the selection header cell. `headerColumnStyle` not only accept a simple style object but also a callback function for more flexible customization:

 ### Style Object